 Inside Out

-previously published only on Blogger Where is it, this book I long thought I would write some day, when I had the time?
+previously published on Blogger Where is it, this book I long thought I would write some day, when I had the time?
 I have had that time in the last seven years, almost limitless in its horizon, though doled out in surprisingly small quantities each day.
-I used some of it to write this… Continue reading Inside Out
+I used some of it to write this blog,… Continue reading Inside Out

 rambling in a landscape